0xcert/framework/docs/plugins/vuejs.md

 }
 ```

-The plugin gives you access the 0xcert VueJS client.
+The plug-in gives you access to the 0xcert VueJS client.

 ```ts
 const client = this.$0xcert; // 0xcert client